ikoofi/ts5-nameof/CONTRIBUTING.md

 # Logging Bugs

-1. Start logging an issue in the [issue tracker](https://github.com/dsherret/ts-nameof/issues).
+1. Start logging an issue in the [issue tracker](https://github.com/dsherret/ts5-nameof/issues).
 2. Clearly identify the problem and submit some reproduction code.
    - Prune the reproduction to remove needless details.
 3. State the current and expected behaviour.
-4. State the version of ts-nameof (always show a reproduction of the bug on the latest version).
+4. State the version of ts5-nameof (always show a reproduction of the bug on the latest version).

 # Contributing Bug Fixes